-Christina Gomez's research has concentrated on racial identity construction in the United States, discrimination, and immigration.
+Christina Gómez's research has concentrated on racial identity construction in the United States, discrimination, and immigration.
 She is the author of numerous articles that focus on such topics as skin color discrimination, construction of Latino identity, politics of bilingual education and experiences of undocumented students in higher education.
-She has received many prizes and fellowships, including a Henry Luce Foundation Scholars Fellowship, National Science Foundation Fellowship, and a Faculty Excellence Award (2013) from Northeastern Illinois University.
+She has received many prizes and fellowships, including a Henry Luce Foundation Scholars Fellowship, National Science Foundation Fellowship, and Faculty of the Year Award, School of the Art Institute of Chicago (2019).

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.